-3. Derivative Liability
+2. Derivative Liability

-During 2012, in relation to the reverse Merger and the three offerings under the Private Placement, the Company issued 21,347,182 five-year warrants to purchase the Company's common stock.
-In October and November of 2011, the Company issued 1,500,000 five-year warrants in connection with Convertible Notes.
-The exercise price of the warrants is protected against down-round financing throughout the term of the warrant.
-Pursuant to ASC 815-15 and ASC 815-40, the fair value of the warrants of approximately \$32.7 million and \$1.3 million in 2012 and 2011, respectively, was recorded as a derivative liability on the issuance dates.
+During 2011 and 2012, the Company issued five-year warrants to purchase its common stock.
+For certain of these warrants, the exercise price is protected against down-round financing throughout the term of the warrant.
+Pursuant to ASC 815-15 and ASC 815-40, the fair value of the warrants was recorded as a derivative liability on the issuance dates.

-The Company revalues the warrants as of the end of each reporting period, and the estimated fair value of the outstanding warrant liabilities was approximately \$6.0 million and \$6.9 million, as of June 30, 2013 and March 31, 2013, respectively.
-The changes in fair value of the derivative liabilities for the three months ended June 30, 2013 and 2012 were increases of approximately \$23,000 and \$33,937,000, respectively, and are included in other expense in the statement of operations.
+The Company revalues the warrants classified as derivative liabilities as of the end of each reporting period.
+The estimated fair value of the outstanding warrant liabilities was approximately \$0.4 million as of June 30, 2014 and March 31, 2014.
+The changes in fair value of the derivative liabilities for the three months ended June 30, 2014 and 2013 were increases of approximately \$30,000 and \$23,000, respectively, and are included in other expense in the statement of operations.

-During the three months ended June 30, 2013 and 2012, 35,000 and 100,000 warrants, respectively, that were classified as derivative liabilities were exercised.
+During the three months ended June 30, 2014 and 2013, 8,647 and 35,000 warrants, respectively, that were classified as derivative liabilities were exercised.
 The warrants were revalued as of the settlement dates, and the change in fair value was recognized to earnings.
-In addition, during the three month period ended June 30, 2013, the Company entered into amendment agreements with certain of the warrant holders, which removed the down-round pricing protection provisions, resulting in 269,657 of these warrants being reclassified from liability instruments to equity instruments.
+In addition, during the three months ended June 30, 2013, the Company entered into amendment agreements with certain of the warrant holders, which removed the down-round pricing protection provisions, resulting in 269,657 of these warrants being reclassified from liability instruments to equity instruments.
 The Company also recognized a reduction in the warrant liability based on the fair value as of the settlement date for the warrants exercised and as of the modification date for the warrants that were amended, with a corresponding increase in additional paid-in capital.